-Upon receipt of your application and application fee, a place will be reserved for you at the Entrance Exam (HSPT) on Saturday, January 18, 2020 at no additional cost - no reservations are required.
+Upon receipt of your application and application fee, a place will be reserved for you at the Entrance Exam (HSPT) on Saturday, January 16, 2021 at no additional cost - no reservations are required.
 We understand that the situation is constantly changing and will make adjustments to ensure the safety of our students.

 Alternatively, students may take the ISEE (Testing Code: 571057) in lieu of the HSPT Entrance Exam - additional fees will apply from ERB.
 Please check www.erblearn.org/ISEE for testing sites and dates.
 Immaculate Heart must receive ISEE scores no later than January 31, 2020.